skip to main content

 OFF-CAMPUS LANGUAGE OTHER THAN ENGLISH COURSE PRACTICES

-Per Board Policies 6146.1, 6146.11, and 6146.3, the district shall grant elective credit toward high school graduation for successful completion of coursework in languages other than English in a private school.
-(Education Code 51243-51244, 5 CCR 1632), only if all of the following conditions are met:
+In addition to general off-campus course practices, per Board Policies 6146.1, 6146.11, and 6146.3, the district shall grant elective credit toward high school graduation for successful completion of coursework in languages other than English in a private school (Education Code 51243-51244, 5 CCR 1632), only if the following conditions are also met:

 Approved not fully accredited off-campus language schools